Anna Willard

-Personal
+Personal life

 Willard grew up on a farm in Greenwood, Maine.
 She took up running as a high school student at Telstar High School in Bethel, Maine.
 She competed as an undergraduate for Brown University and as a graduate student for the University of Michigan.
 Because Willard missed a track season at Brown due to injury, she had not exhausted her athletic eligibility prior to graduation.
 Therefore, she was able to compete for Michigan in 2007 as a graduate student.

 Anna became engaged to fellow American steeplechaser Jonathan Pierce at the 2008 U.S. Olympic trials and went by the name Anna Pierce during her marriage.
 She divorced Jonathan in 2014 and moved from London to Boston.
 She is especially known for dyeing her hair unusual colors.
 Her hair was blonde with pink streaks at the 2008 U.S. Olympic trials, and she dyed it purple before the 2008 Summer Olympics.